 Residence Hall Recreation Areas In addition to the amenities featured in the residence halls, there are many outdoor areas for recreation and relaxation.
-A wiffle ball field, a basketball court, a horseshoe pit, a 9-hole disc golf course, and several open-space quads complement the full residence hall experience for Nichols students.
+A wiffle ball field, a basketball court, a 9-hole disc golf course, and several open-space quads complement the full residence hall experience for Nichols students.